-SUSE Linux recently rolled out their OS flavors on Windows Store and its time for Ubuntu to make its appearance to the store.
-If you are running Windows 10 Insider Preview, you will be able to install Ubuntu from Windows 10 Store without any need of dual boot.
-All the commands, and operations are supported, thanks to Windows 10 Linux Subsystem.
+SUSE Linux recently rolled out their OS flavors on Windows Store, and it’s time for Ubuntu to make its appearance to the store.
+If you are running Windows 10 Insider Preview, you will install Ubuntu from Windows 10 Store without any need for dual boot.
+All the commands and operations are supported, thanks to Windows 10 Linux Subsystem.

-While it should work out of the box, if not you will need to enable BASH on Windows 10.
+While it should work out of the box, if not, you will need to enable BASH on Windows 10.
 Check out this detailed guide on how to do enable it.
-You can also use command line tool using Administrator PowerShell prompt: Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux.
+You can also use the command-line tool using Administrator PowerShell prompt: Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux.
 When you download Ubuntu, you will get Ubuntu 16.04 LTS.
 Any future update will be provided through the store.

 When you download Ubuntu, you will get Ubuntu 16.04 LTS.
 Any future update will be provided through the store.

-Those who are not on the Windows 10 Insiders Ring will have to wait for Windows 10 Fall Creators Update which is expected to be rolled out this September.
-While we don’t recommend you to install it on your production machine, we do recommend you to do it on a separate machine so you can be ready when the update finally goes live.
+Those who are not on the Windows 10 Insiders Ring will have to wait for Windows 10 Fall Creators Update, which is expected to be rolled out this September.
+While we don’t recommend installing it on your production machine, we recommend that you do it on a separate machine to be ready when the update finally goes live.